FAQs and Key Narratives

 About JA Worldwide

-One sentence: By building a wide range of skills and nurturing self-belief, JA prepares young people for the future of work, teaches them to think entrepreneurially, and ensures they have the tools to be financially capable adults.
+By building a wide range of skills and nurturing self-belief, JA prepares young people for the future of work, teaches them to think entrepreneurially, and ensures they have the tools to be financially capable adults.

 Vision, mission, size, reach: